mattbeckley/PDALIntro/Installation.md

 - [jq](https://stedolan.github.io/jq/): a useful JSON parser.
 Best installed with conda (see command above)
 - jupyter notebook.
 Best installed with conda (see command above)
 - GIS.
 It will be useful to have a GIS (e.g. QGIS, ArcGIS, Global Mapper) to visualize some of the raster outputs.
-Users who do not have a GIS can download an install the freely available QGIS software: https://www.qgis.org/en/site/forusers/download.html  Note that starting in version 3.18, QGIS has native point cloud support.
+Users who do not have a GIS can download and install the freely available QGIS software: https://www.qgis.org/en/site/forusers/download.html  Note that starting in version 3.18, QGIS has native point cloud support.

 # Optional
 - As time permits, the workshop will highlight a simplified workflow of how to access USGS 3DEP data from AWS for those who are unfamiliar with working with Jupyter Notebooks.